Facets-cloud/module-development-cli/README.md

 - `-g, --git-repo-url`: Git repository URL where the module source code resides.
 - `-r, --git-ref`: Git ref, branch, or tag for the module version.
 - `--publish`: Flag to publish the module immediately after preview.
+- `--skip-terraform-validation`: Skip Terraform validation steps if set to true.
+- `--skip-output-write`: Do not update the output type in facets.
+Set to true only if you have already registered the output type before calling this command.

 **Notes**:
 - Environment variables such as GIT_REPO_URL, GIT_REF, FACETS_PROFILE can be used for automation or CI pipelines.